vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Siren's Sonata.md

 ### Developed by Helix Labs, produced in unmarked warehouses
 Under a cover company: Mission Pharmaceuticals, a pop up lab on Mission St.
 If it's being made in a lab, its not this one.
+But, what is being made then?
 Warehouses full of drug workers that believe that they will be rewarded for what they are doing.
-Faith in something beyond one's imagination.
+"Faith in something beyond one's imagination."
 Is it blackmail?
 Is it manipulation?
 Is it something beyond the mundane? **This is unanswered.**
+They definitely do NOT take Sonata.
+Two brothers oversee the drug manufacturing and distribution.